DasParijat/Ringtail-DE/README.md

 		<ul>
 			(7/23/25)
 			<li>(General)
-			Set up Windows export presets, alongside creating an icon for the game</li>
+			Set up Windows export presets, alongside creating an icon for the game, also got rid of all addons (Wasn't being used but was still in the project folder)</li>
 			<li>(Base Player)
 			Minor tweak on how power audio volume is calculated</li>
 			<li>(Explosion)